gridl/deadbeef/README.md

 # get some hexspeak that has at least 7 different letters pre-conversion
 print deadbeef.get_int(prefilter=lambda w: len(set(w)) >= 7)

+# when a string can't be found, the BADC0DE exception is raised
+try:
+	print deadbeef.get_string(100000)
+except deadbeef.BADC0DE:
+	print "no can do"
 ```

 ## Replacements